 5 - Noise

-Noise, not only can affect physiological processes of personnel, creating a potential risk for communication breakdown and errors.
+Noise, not only can affect the physiological processes of personnel, creating a potential risk for communication breakdown and errors.
 It can also create discomfort for patients who need a quiet environment to heal and recover.
 For all these reasons it is important to create an environment where noise from the HVAC system is reduced to a minimum.
 So, to ensure that medical facilities can offer the quietest possible environment to both personnel and patients, it is important to choose units that can provide the lowest possible noise levels.

-Do you want to know more about Daikin solutions for the health care sector?
+Do you want to know more about Daikin solutions for the healthcare sector?
 Get in touch with the form below!